jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DataGrail-Privacy-Trends-2024.md

 Protection Agency (CPPA) also gained its enforcement powers, so expect more California action soon.
 Federal privacy enforcement: Following an extremely busy 2023, the Federal Trade
-Commission (FTC) continues to push hard against unlawful tracking, issuing an average of one privacy enforcement order per month throughout the rst quarter of 2024\.
+Commission (FTC) continues to push hard against unlawful tracking, issuing an average of one privacy enforcement order per month throughout the ﬁrst quarter of 2024\.
 Federal privacy bill: In early April, the US House of Representatives unexpectedly revealed a draft federal privacy law with strict rules on data